alebedev8425/AI_Investor_System/README-Windows.md

 ## 4) Install Dependencies

+(Powershell is what is used if you click the 2nd from right button in top right of vscode)

 **Run:**
 ```bat
 pip install -r requirements/base.txt
 pip install -r requirements/torch/windows-cpu.txt
 ```

+If for any reason this does not work (it should) do the following:

-If not, install the core libraries explicitly (CPU-friendly defaults):
+Install the core libraries explicitly (CPU-friendly defaults):
 ```bat
 pip install PySide6 pandas numpy matplotlib pyyaml
 ```